sdasgup3/sdasgup3.github.io/_pages/about.md

   - /about.html
 ---

-I am a full-time Software Engineer at [Google Brain](https://research.google/teams/brain/) working on effient compilation of deep learning models.
+I am a full-time Software Engineer at [Google Brain](https://research.google/teams/brain/) working on compilation of deep learning models.

 Research Interests
 ------------------